xendk/indentinator/README.md

 * [auto-indent-mode]
   Primarily indents code when yanked, but contains numerous bits and pieces, which explains the ~2500 lines of code.

+* [snap-indent]
+  Successor to [auto-indent-mode], very small, but only indents on yank and save.

 * [aggressive-indent-mode]
   Automatically re-indents code after changes to the buffer.
 A more modest <500 lines of code.